Correct-Syntax/bible_side/README.md

 BibleSide currently implements the OET's "Reader's" version in the main area and a toggle to show the "Literal" and "Reader's" versions side-by-side.
 The two can be scrolled together for easy comparison.
 The layout and interface patterns are likely to evolve over time.

-**Work in progress.
-Currently in a minimal prototype state.**

 ## TODO/Goals

 - [x] Add all the OET NT Bible books currently available
-- [ ] Light and dark modes
+- [x] Light and dark modes
 - [ ] Theme and text size customization
 - [ ] Downplay the chapters and verses for the OET

 ## Known issues

-- Bug: Closing and reopening the literal version bottom sheet causes the reader's version to scroll back to the start.
+- Bug (or feature?): Closing and reopening the literal version bottom sheet causes the reader's version to scroll back to the start.
 - Bug: Scrolling between the two versions is synced too well.
 Since the Literal version is lengthier, verses can be in different locations or even off screen.
-- Missing feature: Most buttons don't do anything.

 ## Feedback/Contributing